jctanner/odh-security-2.0/docs/JUPYTER-ARCHITECTURE.md

 The process is as follows:

 1. The `workbenches` controller deploys the `odh-notebook-controller` using the manifests located at `/home/jtanner/workspace/github/jctanner.redhat/odh-security-2.0.test/src/opendatahub-operator/opt/manifests/workbenches/odh-notebook-controller/`.
+These manifests are copied from `/home/jtanner/workspace/github/jctanner.redhat/odh-security-2.0.test/src/kubeflow/components/odh-notebook-controller/config/` during the build process.

 2. The `kustomization.yaml` file in the `base` directory (`.../base/kustomization.yaml`) creates a `ConfigMap` from the `params.env` file.

-3. The `params.env` file, located at `/home/jtanner/workspace/github/jctanner.redhat/odh-security-2.0.test/src/opendatahub-operator/opt/manifests/workbenches/odh-notebook-controller/base/params.env`, contains the image definition:
+3. The `params.env` file, located at `/home/jtanner/workspace/github/jctanner.redhat/odh-security-2.0.test/src/kubeflow/components/odh-notebook-controller/config/base/params.env`, contains the image definition:

     ```
     odh-notebook-controller-image=quay.io/opendatahub/odh-notebook-controller:main